Austrolestes minjerriba

 commonly known as a dune ringtail.

 It is found in coastal areas of northern New South Wales and southern Queensland where it inhabits acidic dune lakes and swamps.

 Austrolestes minjerriba is a medium-sized to large damselfly, the male is light blue and black.

+Etymology

+The genus name Austrolestes combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Lestes, a genus name derived from Greek λῃστής (lēstēs, “robber”).

+The species name minjerriba is the Aboriginal name for North Stradbroke Island, where the species was first recorded.